Coastal Infrastructure Accounting

 Holding gains (construction cost inflation) 2.5

-Interpretation: The net capital stock of quay walls declined by USD 1.2 million during 2025 despite a holding gain of USD 2.5 million, because depreciation and cyclone damage exceeded the revaluation.
-In constant 2025 prices (removing the holding gain), the real decline was USD 3.7 million, signaling capital consumption and storm damage.
+Interpretation: The net capital stock of quay walls declined by USD 1.2 million during 2025 on a current-price basis despite a holding gain of USD 2.5 million, because depreciation and cyclone damage exceeded the revaluation.
+In constant 2025 prices, the real decline was USD 3.7 million, signaling capital consumption and storm damage.

 Ecosystem asset account (mangrove restoration)